Nile Expedition: The Expedition

-On 7 October 1884, the Canadians reached Alexandria and headed south by a combination of shallow draft steam launch and train.
-On 26 October 1884, the Canadians met Wolseley and his force of 5,400 soldiers at Wadi Halfa.
-By November they were at the first of six cataracts and began their work of ascending the rapids.
-The southern progress of the expedition sped up with the experienced voyageurs manning the boats.
+On 7 October 1884, the Canadians reached Alexandria by sailing ship and headed up the Nile by a combination of shallow draft steam launch and train.
+On 26 October 1884, the Canadians met Wolseley and his force of 9,000 soldiers at Wadi Halfa.
+By November the combined force were at the first of six cataracts and began to ascend the rapids.
+The southward progress of the expedition sped up with the experienced voyageurs manning the boats.
 The boats that Wolseley selected were modified Royal Navy whalers.
 They were almost 10 m long, 2 m wide and .75 m deep, and were equipped with twelve oars, two masts and a removable rudder.
 The boats had the capacity for a dozen men along with enough cargo to supply them for a hundred days.

+In mid-November, the expedition received word from General Gordon that he could only survive the siege for another forty days.
+Realising that time was running out for General Gordon in Khartoum, Wolseley split his force into two columns.
+He sent the Desert Column by camel on a 280 km shortcut from Korti, across the Bayuda Desert to Metemma where they would link with Gordon's steamboats awaiting them (avoiding the Great Bend of the Nile).
+General Herbert Stewart led the Desert Column which was composed of 1,800 British soldiers, 350 native auxiliaries, 2,900 camels, 150 horses and three 7-pounder guns.
+The Desert Column was attacked by Mahdists at Abu Klea and Abu Kru.
+The column repelled the rebel attacks both times but Stewart was mortally wounded.
+Command was passed on to General Charles William Wilson and the column reached the Nile near Metemma where they linked with Gordon's steamboats.